Scott Henry (cricketer)

-Scott Oliver Henry (born 14 February 1989, in Mudgee, New South Wales) was an Australian cricketer who played for New South Wales and Queensland.
+Scott Oliver Henry (born 14 February 1989, in Mudgee, New South Wales) is an Australian former cricketer who played for New South Wales and Queensland.

 A left-handed batsman, he made his first class debut playing for New South Wales against Victoria in October 2011.

 Henry scored an unbeaten double century against the touring Sri Lanka's in 2012 and hit a half century on his Ryobi cup debut against Western Australia at the WACA in Perth.

 He played regularly including every game of the 2014–15 Sheffield Shield season but was cut from the squad following the signing of test cricketer Ed Cowan.

 Following a move to Queensland, he scored a century on debut in October 2015.
 It was his maiden first class century and came against Victoria at the MCG.